Domiii/dbux/docs_site/content/01-why-dbux.md

 <Img screen src="dbux-all-async1.png" />

 <!-- https://docusaurus.io/docs/next/markdown-features/admonitions -->
-:::danger
+:::caution
-Dbux is currently still in alpha.
-While we have been testing it on many real-world projects, there is always a chance, that the next one does not exactly work the way we would like.
+Dbux is currently still in ALPHA.
+While we have been testing it on many many small <CodeLink path="samples" /> and several real-world projects, there is always a chance, that the next one does not exactly work the way we would like.
 For example, tracing the internals of `react` is currently not possible without making changes to the Dbux source code: https://github.com/Domiii/dbux/issues/640.

 If you run into any problems when using Dbux, please let us know.
 :::
 :::tip